 Jason Roque, indirectly, controls Equiton Partners, as well as the General Partner, Commercial General Partner and Financial General Partnership.
 Equiton Partners has been engaged by the Trust, the Partnership, the Commercial Partnership and the Financial Partnership to act as their external manager.
-Therefore, Jason Roque and Equiton Partners may have a significant influence with respect to the affairs of the Trust, the Partnership, the Commercial Partnership and the Financial Partnership.
+Therefore, Jason Roque and Equiton Partners may have a significant influence with respect to the affairs of the Trust, the Partnership, the Commercial Partnership and the Financial Partnership and the Financial Partnership.